hulululuh/MemeNgin/README.md

 ```

 ## Steam version
-The **[Steam version](https://store.steampowered.com/app/1632910/MemeNgin/)** includes a workshop and cloud feature, allowing you to share your works with other users.
-Consider checking it out.
+The **[Steam version](https://store.steampowered.com/app/1632910/MemeNgin/)** is not very different from the GitHub version, but if you purchase it, you can share it with users using the Steam Workshop function.
+Of course, it helps me to continue developing the project independently.
+Consider checking it out!

 ## Community
 You can communicate about this project on the **[Discord community](https://discord.gg/9vewbmkGHE)**.

 ## Feedback
-In **[Trello](https://trello.com/b/pOpnosx5/memengin-task-board)**, You can check the roadmap of MemeNgin in trello.
-You can vote for and reply to your favorite features.

 Got ideas, suggestions or feedback?
+ - You can check the roadmap of MemeNgin in **[Trello](https://trello.com/b/pOpnosx5/memengin-task-board)**.
+You can vote for and commen to your favorite features.
-Reach out to me on [e-mail](mailto:admin@memengin.com) or you can use feature-request on discord.
+ - If you can't find the feature you're looking for on the Trello board, Reach out to me on [e-mail](mailto:admin@memengin.com) or you can use feature-request on discord.

 ## Contribute to the project
 - I need help translating MemeNgin into your language, including english.
 If you're interested, take a look **[Translation Guidelines](https://github.com/hulululuh/MemeNginData/blob/main/translations/README.md)**.